criscan/LBPA/README.md

 Length-Based Pseudo-cohort Analysis (LBPA) (https://doi.org/10.1016/j.fishres.2020.105810)

-# A new release as R-package can be found in https://github.com/criscan/LBPA_r

 Stock status for many medium- and small-scale fisheries is unknown due, for example, to a lack of catch data and the absence of scientific observer programs.
 However, length-frequency data are often available for such fisheries because they are the cheapest and easiest data to obtain.
 Various stock assessment methods have been developed